-- Failure to establish probable cause – In order to make a traffic stop, officers need to have reasonable suspicion (i.e. committing a traffic violation) to stop a motorist.
-They are not allowed to perform a random stop or pull someone over based on mere suspicion alone.
-DWI cases are often thrown out of court if the arresting officer failed to establish a valid reason for the initial traffic stop or probable cause after conducting an investigation on the scene.
+- Lack of Reasonable Suspicion and/or Probable Cause – To make traffic stops, officers must have reasonable suspicion to stop motorists.
+Generally, this reasonable suspicion is a traffic violation, like speeding or making an illegal turn.
+Officers are not allowed to perform random stops or pull someone over based on mere suspicion.
+Many Wake County judges throw DWI cases out of court if the arresting officer failed to establish a valid reason for the initial traffic stop, or there was no probable cause to make a DWI arrest after an investigation on the scene.

-- Field sobriety test (FST) errors – Another common mistake during a DWI arrest is failure to properly administer and assess field sobriety test.
-Officers must follow the standardized instructions when performing the one-legged stand, walk and turn, and horizontal gaze nystagmus.
-For instance, they must take health conditions, road conditions, and weather conditions into account when administering these tests.
-In addition, they must describe the results in detail when reporting how each test was conducted.
+- Field Sobriety Test (FST) Errors – Generally, FST failure establishes probable cause.
+But many times, officers get in a hurry and they fail to properly administer and assess field sobriety tests.
+Officers must follow the standardized instructions when performing the three-test battery, which includes the one-legged stand, walk and turn, and horizontal gaze nystagmus.
+For example, they must account for health conditions, road conditions, and weather conditions when administering and evaluating these tests.
+In addition, they must describe the results in detail in their reports.

-- Improperly performing the breathalyzer test – Officers who administer preliminary breath tests require proper training and certification.
-If a test isn’t conducted in accordance to the standard procedures, the results cannot be used as evidence in a court of law.
-Furthermore, if the testing device is not properly calibrated, the subsequent results are considered inaccurate.
+- Improperly Performing the Breathalyzer Test – Only officers with the proper training and certification may administer preliminary breath tests.
+If a test isn’t conducted in accordance with any of the standard procedures, the results are legally invalid and inadmissible in court.
+Furthermore, if the testing device is not properly maintained and calibrated, any subsequent results are inaccurate as a matter of law.

-- Failure to read Miranda Rights – Officers commonly forget to read a person’s Miranda Rights upon arrest, or purposely elects not to.
-If you are arrested and asked questions without being read this warning, anything you say cannot be used against you in court.
+- Failure to Read Miranda Rights – Officers commonly forget to read a person’s Miranda rights, or they do not read these rights at the correct time.
+If officers place you into custody and ask questions without reading this warning, anything you say cannot be used against you in court.

-- Police misconduct – Altercations between law enforcement and ordinary citizens have dominated the current news.
-If a person is resisting arrest, then officers can use force.
-By contrast, they cannot be too physical if an individual is cooperating.
-Officers also cannot use verbal misconduct, such as calling a suspect names or acting unprofessionally.
-Evidence of misconduct can be beneficial for a defendant’s case.
+- Police Misconduct – Confrontations between defendants or onlookers and law enforcement officers often dominate the headlines.
+If a defendant resists arrest, officers may use force.
+However, they cannot be too physical if the individual is cooperating or at least not very threatening.
+In any case, officers can never result to verbal force, such as calling a suspect names or acting unprofessionally.
+Such evidence of misconduct can be very beneficial to a Raleigh DWI lawyer.